Valley View stands test of time - Galion Inquirer

 Valley View also has a driving range, with practice areas across from their large parking lot.
 If you’re available, their best deals are Mondays, where for only $20, you get 18 holes with a cart.

-The course is owned by Mike Stuckman, whose father, Lee, and his uncle, Emerson, originally laid out the track and built it.
+The course was formerly owned by Mike Stuckman, whose father, Lee, and his uncle, Emerson, originally laid out the track and built it.
 The brothers had worked landscaping for Crawford Nursery in Bucyrus and decided to construct the course over two years.
+Stuckman is now the manager of Valley View.
+Currently, Valley View is owned by Raymond Miller.

 Valley View sits on the Sandusky River watershed, causing rainfall on the front 9 to flow to Lake Erie, while water from the back 9 — finished in 1964 — goes south to the Ohio River, Stuckman explained.